 The location and siting of liquid hydrocarbon pipelines is not controlled by local municipalities; therefore, directing a recommendation towards the appropriate approval authority is the most effective approach.
 The primary concern for liquid hydrocarbon pipelines is a potential spill.
 Encouraging the Canada Energy Regulator and the Ontario Energy Board to advise the Source Protection Authority and the municipality of any proposed pipeline will help the municipality identify potential impacts to municipal drinking water supplies early in the process.
-Directing the policy at the Canada Energy Regulator and the Ontario Energy Board also encourages these regulators to formally integrate source protection into their processes to ensure the policy is implemented.
+Directing the policy at the Canada Energy Regulators to formally integrate source protection into their processes to ensure the policy is implemented.